Uber drivers strike during Florida Taylor Swift concert

 TAMPA, Fla.
-(WFLA) — On one of the three biggest nights for Tampa Bay rideshare drivers in a while — thanks to Taylor Swift — Uber drivers turned off their ignitions and closed out of their Uber Driver apps.
+(WFLA) — On one of the three biggest nights for Tampa Bay rideshare drivers in a while — thanks to Taylor Swift — Uber drivers are turning off their ignitions and closing out of their Uber Driver apps.

-“We’re the ones doing the driving,” Luis Cosme said.
+“We’re the ones doing the driving,” said Luis Cosme.
 “We’re the ones here late at night busting our butts.
 How are you getting more than us?”

-Luis Cosme has been driving for Uber for nine years and said Uber is taking more and more of his paycheck.
+Luis Cosme has been driving for Uber for nine years and says Uber is taking more and more of his paycheck.

 “It affects me financially,” Cosme said.
 “And it affects me at home with my family.
 You know, I spend more time here than what I do at home.”